spacemeshos/testnet-guide/guide/status.md

 ## Well Done!
 You did it - you are now up and running a Spacemesh full node, and you will start receiving coin awards for contributing to the Spacemesh platform.

-?> Remember to leave your computer running 24x7 to fully participate in the Spacemesh platform and to win coin awards for your contribution.
+?> Remember to leave your computer running 24/7 to fully participate in the Spacemesh platform and win coin awards for your contribution.

 ---